 - A. All faculty meetings will follow the procedures of Robert's Rules of Order Newly Revised.
 Business meetings of the faculty will be held at least once per semester during the academic year.
 Faculty members are expected to attend the scheduled meetings of the faculty.
-The agenda will normally include the following order of business: Call to Order, Approval of Minutes, Old Business, New Business, Reports, Announcements, and Adjournment.
-Any new or old business that entails nominations or voting should be moved ahead of business that does not. - B. The president (or the president's designee) serves as the presiding officer at all faculty meetings.
+The agenda will normally include the following order of business: Call to Order, Approval of Minutes, Unfinished Business, New Business, Reports, Announcements, and Adjournment.
+Any new or unfinished business that entails nominations or voting should be moved ahead of business that does not. - B. The president (or the president's designee) serves as the presiding officer at faculty meetings.
 The president or the chair of the Faculty Senate may call a special meeting of the faculty.
-A special meeting may also be called by at least 10 percent of the full-time voting faculty who submit a written request to that effect to the president. - C. A quorum shall consist of a majority of those persons identified in the Lander University Faculty Senate constitution as voting faculty members.
+A special meeting may also be called by at least ten percent of the voting faculty by submitting a written request to the president. - C. A quorum shall consist of a majority of those persons identified in the Lander University Faculty Senate constitution as voting faculty members.
 Only such persons are eligible to vote at faculty meetings.
 Other persons may be permitted the privilege of the floor, unless the faculty by majority vote should withdraw the privilege. - D. Faculty members with bona fide reasons who must be absent from faculty meetings at which a scheduled vote will be taken may obtain an absentee ballot from the Elections Committee, mark it, and return the ballot to the committee for submission at the time of voting.
-Determination of what constitutes a bona fide reason will be made by the Elections Committee. - E. The voting faculty shall consider recommendations from the Faculty Senate, and shall vote without amendment to ratify, to reject, or to remand to the Faculty Senate such recommendations.
-The motion to remand a proposal to the Faculty Senate must include a brief statement of the reason for which remanding is proposed.
-It will require a second and shall not be debatable. - F. Policy and procedural recommendations from the Faculty Senate shall be voted on at faculty meetings.
-Online voting is limited to nominations for and elections to the Faculty Senate and the University Tenure and Promotion Committee.
+Determination of what constitutes a bona fide reason will be made by the Elections Committee. - E. The voting faculty shall consider draft policies ratified by the Faculty Senate when necessary, and shall vote without amendment 1) to ratify, 2) to reject, or 3) to remand to the Faculty Senate such policies.
+The motion to remand a draft policy to the Faculty Senate must include a brief statement of the reason for which remanding is proposed.
+It will require a second and shall not be debatable. - F. Policies drafted by the Faculty Senate that are being considered for ratification by the voting faculty shall be voted on synchronously at faculty meetings, with votes submitted either online or in-person.
+Online asynchronous voting is limited to nominations for and elections to the Faculty Senate and the University Tenure and Promotion Committee.